-0.15 EFTS OL, OC 18 points Theories about the status of moral claims (relativism, subjectivism, egoism, utilitarianism, etc.).
+SS S2 0.15 EFTS OL, OC Theories about the status of moral claims (relativism, subjectivism, egoism, utilitarianism, etc.).
 The rights and wrongs of specific issues (abortion, the environment, pacifism, etc.)

-PHIL 105 Critical Thinking
+Critical Thinking PHIL 105

-0.15 EFTS OL, OC 18 points The ideas of reason, truth and argument.
+18 points 0.15 EFTS OL, OC The ideas of reason, truth and argument.
 What are the limits of argument?
 Common fallacies of reasoning.

 Traditional logic and its limitations.
 Modern logic.
 Nondeductive reasoning.